Ayamagucci/csv-scraper/README.md

 # Quotes Scraper
-This is a Node.js application that scrapes data from a website and stores it in a CSV file.
-The application uses the cheerio library to parse the website's HTML content and extract specific data elements, and the csv-writer library to write the extracted data into a CSV file.
+- This is a Node.js application that scrapes data from a website and stores it in a CSV file.
+- The application uses
+    - **cheerio** library to parse the website's HTML content and extract specific data elements
+    - **csv-writer** library to write the extracted data into a CSV file

 ## Setup